salvois/codejam/README.md

-# Solutions to problems of Code Jam 2018, 2017 and earlier
+# Solutions to problems of Code Jam 2019, 2018, 2017 and earlier

-This repository includes my solutions to the problems of the Google Code Jam competitions up to year 2018.\
+This repository includes my solutions to the problems of the Google Code Jam competitions up to year 2019, either as submitted during the contest or made on a second thought.

-The sources are in Java, and each package contains the solution to one of the rounds.
-Each source file contains a description of the algorithm used.\
+The sources are in Java, and each source file contains a description of the algorithm used.
+The Java packages in the *src* directory contain source code grouped by Code Jam edition and round.
+Unless otherwise noted, everything is judged as correct, either in contest or under practice mode.

-The *resources* directory contains input datasets, outputs and other support files.\
+The *resources* directory contains input datasets, outputs and other support files.
-A NetBeans project is included to build the solutions.
+Since Code Jam 2018 dataset files are no longer provided, thus what is included here is what I assembled from the provided examples and my own test cases.

+NetBeans is still my favorite IDE, so a NetBeans project is included.

+## Code Jam 2019

+* Qualification round:
+    * **Foregone Solution**, O(n) solution
+    * **You Can Go Your Own Way**, O(n) solution
+    * **Cryptopangrams**, small dataset version as submitted during the contest

 ## Code Jam 2018

-For Code Jam 2018, I actually participated to the contest.
-Below are my solutions, either as submitted or coded on a second thought.
-Due to the new contest rules, where dataset files are no longer provided, the files under the *codejam2018* subdirectories of *resources* are the ones I assembled from the provided examples and my own test cases.
-Unless otherwise noted, everything is judged as correct, either in contest or under practice mode.
-* Package **codejam2018.practice**: problems of the practice session of the new platform.
+* Practice session of the new platform:
     * **NumberGuessing**: the new interactive type of problem.
     * **SenateEvacuationMT**: the Senate Evacuation problem, solved with multiple threads just because.
     * **Steed2CruiseControl**: Steed 2: Cruise Control turned out to be so simple I couldn't believe it!
     * There is no source for the fourth problem, Bathroom Stalls, because I lifted it as is from my Code Jam 2017 solutions (see package *codejam2017.qualification*).
-* Package **codejam2018.qualification**:
+* Qualification round:
     * **SavingTheUniverseAgain**: pretty straightforward  solution for the Saving The Universe Again problem.
     * **TroubleSortSmallMT**: solution for the small dataset (set 1) of the Trouble Sort problem.
       Unfortunately I misread the limits and incorrectly convinced myself that